Paradise Road (1997 film)

-Paradise Road is a 1997 Australian war film directed by Bruce Beresford, about a group of English, American, Dutch, and Australian women who are imprisoned by the Japanese in Sumatra during World War II.
+Paradise Road is a 1997 Australian war drama film directed by Bruce Beresford, about a group of English, American, Dutch, and Australian women who are imprisoned by the Japanese in Sumatra during World War II.
 It stars Glenn Close, Frances McDormand, Pauline Collins, Julianna Margulies, Jennifer Ehle, Cate Blanchett, and Elizabeth Spriggs.
 The film received mixed reviews from critics.

 Plot

 At Raffles Hotel in Singapore, a dance for soldiers and their families is interrupted by the Battle of Singapore and a bomb exploding outside the club.
 The women and children are immediately collected and carried off by a boat to a safer location.
 A few hours out, the boat is bombed by Japanese fighter planes, causing the passengers to jump overboard.

 Three women - tea planter's wife Adrienne Pargiter, model Rosemary Leighton-Jones and Australian nurse Susan Macarthy - swim their way to the shores of the island of Sumatra.
 The women are found by a Japanese officer, Captain Tanaka, and ushered firstly to a deserted village and then a prison camp in the jungle where they are reunited with the rest of the women and children from the boat.
 At the camp, the women are forced to bow to the Japanese officers and its flag, as well as endure sexual violence (such as potential rape or sexual assault), torture, and hard labour despite the brutal living conditions and constant sickness.
 Some of the women choose to work in a brothel as voluntary prostitutes for Japanese officers for better treatment and decent food.

 Two years later, Adrienne and missionary Daisy "Margaret" Drummond decided to create a vocal orchestra to encourage the women, even though social and religious meetings had been prohibited by the Japanese officers.
 Although it provides a temporary relief, the women soon become disenchanted with it and dwindle in numbers.
 After some time, the women are moved to a new location where they will remain for the duration of the war.

 Eventually, the war ends and the choir performs for a final time before rejoicing in their freedom.